 Brief Description of Duties/Responsibilities:

-The Department of Nursing seeks to fill two full-time, tenure track positions to begin August 2020.
+The Department of Nursing is seeking to fill two full-time tenure track positions to begin August 2020.
 Primary responsibilities will be teaching across the curriculum with specialization preference in nursing education and community/global health.
 Faculty are assigned a 12-credit hour load each semester.
 Credit may be earned through teaching courses at the undergraduate and/or graduate level, direct and/or indirect clinical supervision, laboratory instruction, and through thesis/special project/dissertation advisement.
-In addition to classroom and clinical teaching responsibilities, faculty are expected to engage in scholarship, student advisement, service, and professional attendance/participation in activities reflective of professional expertise.
+In addition to classroom and clinical teaching responsibilities, faculty are expected to engage in scholarship/creative activity, student advisement, service, and professional attendance/participation in activities reflective of professional expertise.

-- Research based doctorate (PhD, DNSc, EdD, or other comparable research degree).
-All candidates are required to have a graduate degree (master’s or doctorate) in Nursing.
+- Master’s degree in nursing, earned research based doctorate (PhD, DNSc, EdD, or other comparable research degree).

 - Current Connecticut RN or APRN license (or eligible).

-- Teaching experience at the graduate level in an institute of higher education.
+- Substantial teaching experience at the graduate level in an institute of higher education.